reshmitha0424/FSE-Task-Board-Project/README.md

 6. Even after saving a task, it has delete and edit options to delete or edit respectively a particular task.

  The TO-DO app can be used by everyone.
 It is very simple to use.

+ The live link for the TO-DO app is https://fse-task-board.netlify.app/